 Assigning tasks works the same way as tagging.
 You can assign a task to individual observations by selecting them and clicking on the relevant tags, or multi-select and assign a task to several observations at once.
 You can also remove a task from an observation by selecting 'No task assigned'.

 If you find that you'd really like to rename, group, merge or delete a tag from all observations forever, you can do that too.
-Click the 'Edit tags' link to pop open the tag manager.
+Pop back over to the Tags tab in the Setup section.

-Here you'll have the same options you had on the ‘Overview’ screen without having to leave your session.
+Here you can make the changes you need to.
 But remember, with great power comes great responsibility - changes you make here will apply to the entire study (all sessions) and not just the one you're currently in.

 Quickly find relevant observations with search and filter